 Unfortunately, pet stores sometimes mislabel genders.
 You think you’re going home with two females, but after a few weeks – and a few baby guinea pigs – you come to the stark conclusion they were definitely wrong about the genders.
 That’s why it’s important to visit the vet as soon as you adopt cavies, to double check their health and their gender.
 Neutering and spaying are options to ensure there are no surprise pregnancies.

 What’s more, when guinea pigs are happy, they’ll express their interest in games and activities like the one just mentioned, since it’s a chance for them to interact with their fellow companions (and their favorite human!).
 Don’t forget to further engage them by switching up the games.
-Try out Hide-and-Seek and Tug-of-War, for instance.
+Try out Food Challenge and Maze Building, for instance.